Kamas language: Negatives

+Additionally, Kamas, like many typical Uralic languages, has (co-)double negative formation.
+The co-negative marker follows the lexical verb while TAM/person is encoded by the main negative marker.

 Word formation

 Factitive verbs have the ending aa: ešši 'child': eššā = make children.

 Deverbal nouns have the ending (ǝ)š: am- 'eat': amǝš 'food'.

 Instrumental nouns have the ending (p)zan or (p)zǝn: kaj = close, kajzan = lid.

 Syntax

 Kamas is a nominative type language, and the common structure of a Kamas sentence includes the subject, the object, the adverbial modifier, and a predicate.
 The subject is in the nominative case.
 The indefinite object is often expressed by using the nominative but the definite object with the accusative case.
 The adverbial modifier can also be expressed with adverbs or nouns in the form of local or instrumental cases.
 The predicate in Kamas can be preceded by gerundial verb forms, which indicates the manner or tense of an action that is expressed by the predicate.
 Composite sentences are not used in the Kamas language.
 Instead of sentences which are complex Kamas uses simple sentences with gerundial verbal constructions in which case it has no need to use conjunctions or a sequence of several simple sentences.
 In Kamas the subject and predicate must both agree in the person and in number.